 7) Have the operator spray the target crop using their typical set-up (i.e. ground speed, pressure, rate, air settings, etc.) Have attendees and the operator watch the ribbons as the sprayer passes.
 Spray from one side with both booms on and then stop to discuss results.
 Then spray from the other side and explore the cumulative impact.

 8) The operator will be very surprised to learn they have drenched or missed the papers.
 They may or may not be surprised to have seen the ribbons stood straight out (indicating too much air).
 If you like, you can even set up papers in the next alley (or alleys) to show how much spray blew through the target.
 When the papers are dry enough, collect them and store them somewhere safe for later comparison.
-They tend to blow away, so stick the to a board with two-sided tape, or clip them to a board with paperclips.
-Explain that they can (potentially) save a lot of money and refill time by improving their efficiency.
+They tend to blow away, so stick them to a whiteboard with two-sided tape, or clip them there with paperclips.
+Explain that they can (potentially) save a lot of money and lost fill-time by improving their efficiency.
 Get them on-board for the big change to come.

 9) Optimize sprayer ground speed, air direction (i.e. deflectors) and air speed/volume (i.e. fan speed).
 Then re-nozzle the sprayer using brass disc and core tips to reduce output in areas that were drenched or increase output in areas of sparse coverage.
-Quite often, I turn off the top and/or bottom nozzle positions.
+Quite often, I turn off the lowest (and sometimes, highest) nozzle positions.
 A piece of water-sensitive paper at the top and bottom of the canopy will confirm the wisdom in this.
-Label a new set of papers and have the grower position them in the same locations.
-Have them spray again.
-This entire process is described in detail in the Airblast101 handbook.
+Label a new set of papers and have the growers position them in the same locations.
+Spray again.
+This entire process should take about 1/2 an hour and is described in detail in the Airblast101 handbook.

-10) The goal is 85 medium droplets per square centimetre and 10-15% coverage for most insecticides and fungicides.
+10) The goal is 85 medium droplets per square centimetre and 10-15% coverage on 80% of the target surfaces for most insecticides and fungicides.
 If there are still drenches or misses, or if you’ve gone too far in a few positions, correct them and try once more.
+This is iterative.
 Make sure the sprayer operator will not be spraying in particularly hot or windy conditions, or your calibration at the top of the target can be compromised.
 Once you are both satisfied, work out the new sprayer output per area (e.g. US gpa or L/ha).
-You will have to discuss whether the operator plans to concentrate the tank to maintain the labelled “per area” rate (not recommended by me) or will continue to mix the tank as always and simply drive further on it (recommended by me).
+You will have to discuss whether the operator plans to concentrate the tank mix to maintain the labelled “per area” rate (not recommended by me) or will continue to mix the tank as always and simply drive further on it (recommended by me).
 The later is called “Crop-Adapted Spraying“.
-It is their livelihood, and therefore their choice.
+Don’t push because it’s their livelihood, and therefore their choice.